flexibeast/plisp-mode/README.md

 Access documentation for the function at point with <kbd>C-c C-d</kbd> (`picolisp-describe-symbol`).
 By default, documentation will be displayed via the `lynx` HTML browser.
 However, one can set the value of `picolisp-documentation-method` to either a string containing the absolute path to an alternative browser, or - for users of Emacs 24.4 and above - to the symbol `picolisp-display-documentation`; this function uses the `shr` library to display the documentation in an Emacs buffer.
 The absolute path to the documentation is specified via `picolisp-documentation-path`, and defaults to `/usr/share/doc/picolisp/doc/`.

+ElDoc support is available; note, however, that documentation is not yet accessible for some symbols - in particular, the `c[ad]*ar` functions - due to edge-cases in the reference documentation structure.

 Comment a region in a `picolisp-mode` buffer with <kbd>C-c C-;</kbd> (`picolisp-comment-region`); uncomment a region in a `picolisp-mode` buffer with <kbd>C-c C-:</kbd> (`picolisp-uncomment-region`).
 By default one '#' character is added/removed; to specify more, supply a numeric prefix argument to either command.

 The various customisation options, including the faces used for syntax highlighting, are available via the `picolisp` customize-group.